Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 Schedules are comprised of multiple timed setpoint write operations.

 Schedules can have arbitrary length in terms of time and number of setpoints.
-They can range from a short daily control routines to complex, periodically updated optimization plans that consist of hundreds to thousands of setpoints.
+They can range from short daily control routines to complex, periodically updated optimization plans that consist of hundreds to thousands of setpoints.

 Schedules are replicated from the API to the aedifion.device.
 Thus, they run even if the connection to the Internet, in particular to the API, is lost.
-Since they are persisted locally, they even survive a crash or reset of the aedifion.device, e.g., due to a power cut, and just resume where they left of afterwards.
+Since they are persisted locally, they even survive a crash or reset of the aedifion.device, e.g., due to a power cut, and just resume where they left off afterwards.

 Before a schedule becomes active on the aedifion.device, the current state of the datapoint that is written to by the schedule is saved before overwriting it, so that the schedule can fall back to this state in case of error.